blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

    Azure Backup is a natural fit for Fabrikam's requirements.
 Azure Backup stores backups in an Azure Recovery Services vault.
 Database backups leverage the native SQL APIs so that customers get the benefit of SQL backup compression, full fidelity backup and restore including full, differential and log backups.
 Customers can monitor backups through SQL Server Management Studio or the Recovery Services Vault dashboard.

+   We can also leverage SQL Server virtual machine resource provider benefits to automate backups.
+SQL Server virtual machine resource provider can provide automated or manually scheduled backups, backups of both system and user databases and backup encryption.
+The backups will be stored in a geo-redundant storage account further enhancing protection of the database backups.

 2. **Provide the following configuration details:** What configuration will be required for this backup solution to support both cloud and on-premises SQL Servers?

     - For backup of cloud-based SQL Server virtual machines, Azure Backup will require a Recovery Services vault in the same region.
 You can have only one backup solution at a time to back up SQL Server databases.
 All other backups must be disabled otherwise they will interfere with Azure Backup generated backups causing failures.